uc-dataviz/course/assignments/assignment-2.md

 -   Setup your [Amazon MTurk account](https://www.mturk.com/mturk/welcome)
 -   Setup your [Qualtrics account here](https://sscs.uchicago.edu/page/qualtrics)
     -   **DO THIS EARLY**
-    -   Make sure to forward the email I sent your from IRB to Social Sciences Computing Services so they will activate your account.
+    -   Make sure to forward the email I sent you from IRB to Social Sciences Computing Services so they will activate your account.
 You cannot create a Qualtrics survey until this is done.

 Working with a partner
 ----------------------